inspiros/dynamic-default-args/README.md

 #### Binding

-The `named_default` object will emit an event to all registered listeners, which can be set by calling `.connect`
+The `named_default` object will emit an event to all registered listeners when its `value` property is modified.
-method:
+You can register your own handler by calling `.connect` method:

 ```python
 from dynamic_default_args import named_default